18.104.22.168 General payability provisions

 Policy reference: SS Guide 3.1.4 Imprisonment, Psychiatric Confinement & Prison Release

-A payment is not payable to a person who has failed to nominate an account to which payments can be credited, within 28 days of being requested by DHS to nominate an account.
-DHS makes this request when the person lodges their claim.
+A payment is not payable to a person who has failed to nominate an account to which payments can be credited, within 28 days of being requested by Services Australia to nominate an account.
+Services Australia makes this request when the person lodges their claim.

 Policy reference: SS Guide 8.4 Payment Methods